zhelvis/trie/README.md

 A Trie is a tree-like data structure that is used to store a collection of strings.
 Each node of the Trie represents a single character of a string and the string is formed by tracing a path from the root to any leaf node.
 Tries are particularly useful for searching for words in dictionaries, providing auto-suggestions in search engines.

+This project also includes a binary implementation of Trie.
+The BinaryTrie is immutable and can be created from a regular Trie.
+Once created, it can be restored from buffer saved in a persistent storage.
+It uses in event-driven workers to restore data without deserialization.

 ## Installation

 1. Clone the repository